sonnybrakes/w2d2/README.md

-Can background colour be added to a GitHub README.md document?
+Can a background colour be added to a GitHub README.md document?

 [Sinatra](http://www.sinatrarb.com/)
+ Domain-specific language (DSL)